amataj/generator-jhipster/CONTRIBUTING.md

 This will do a symbolic link from the global `node_modules` version to point to this folder, so when we run `jhipster`, you will now use the development version of JHipster.

-For testing, you will want to generate an application, and there is a specific issue here: for each application, JHipster installs a local version of itself.
-This is made to enable several applications to each use a specific JHipster version (application A uses JHipster 3.1.0, and application B uses JHipster 3.2.0).
+For testing, you will want to generate an application, and there is a specific issue here: for each application, MSX installs a local version of itself.
+This is made to enable several applications to each use a specific MSX version (application A uses MSX 3.1.0, and application B uses MSX 3.2.0).

 To overcome this you need to run `npm link generator-jhipster` or `yarn link generator-jhipster` on the generated project folder as well, so that the local version has a symbolic link to the development version of JHipster.